orsonteodoro/gcf2/profiles/gaming/README.md

   Possibilities:
   - Two partitions - 1 partition for gaming without userland hardening and without kernel hardening, 1 partition for general use with userland hardening and with kernel hardening.
 This is uncommon.
   - Full partition for gaming, hardened USB stick for general use.
 This is uncommon.
   - One partition but limit the worst case penalty at -10% with oiledmachine-overlay and set CFLAGS_HARDENED_TOLERANCE="1.10" in /etc/portage/make.conf.
-For the kernel keep SSP, _FORTIFY_SOURCE, but drop expensive security options such as KFENCE, ASan, UBSan.
+    For the kernel keep 2 kernels:
+    - Gaming kernel:  SSP on, _FORTIFY_SOURCE on, swap off, KFENCE off, ASan off, UBSan off.
+The reason why is because too much hardening overheats or touches untested buggy code.
+Too little hardening can run into untested buggy code.
+So closer to defaults is preferred for stability and uptime.
+    - General use kernel and builder kernel with full hardening:  SSP on, _FORTIFY_SOURCE on, KFENCE on, UBSan on, swap on.
   - If just casual gaming, then full hardening is acceptable.
   - If competative gaming, hardening is not acceptable because of the -30% performance drop with Retpoline and the kernel has UBSan (3x worst case performance) and KASAN (2x worst case performance) enabled by default.